Plunged into the spotlight for the first time, with no idea how to cope, Thomas Markle turned to a man well-versed in notoriety.

 After all, Thomas' biggest crime was wanting to appear worthy of his little princess.
 "This was a presentation to me to change my image because for the last year photographs of me were always derogatory," he explained.
 "They'd take pictures of my hand grabbing a beer.
 They'd take pictures of me getting in my car, taking the garbage out.
 They'd take pictures of me buying a toilet and making a big deal out of it.
 They'd take all kinds of pictures of me, making me look negative.
 So I thought this would be a nice way of improving my look."

-But his latest act may just be his worst look yet.
-By all accounts Meghan and Harry were blindsided with the interview, which took place not long after they arrived home from their private African honeymoon.
+But then he spoke out again, blindsiding Meghan and Harry with his Good Morning Britain interview not long after they arrived home from their private African honeymoon.
 "They were not given advanced warning," a source told ET.
 "They understand he has been harassed by the paparazzi 24/7 but it's hard for them to accept his apology when he's again taking cash."